jcairo/dotvim/README.markdown

 - git clone git://github.com/ammonialime/dotvim.git ~/.vim

-- Symlink .vimrc an .gvimrc to these moved file locations
+- Symlink .vimrc an .gvimrc to their locations in the .vim folder

 - ln -s ~/.vim/vimrc ~/.vimrc